 STATUS The City has four full-time resources dedicated to anti-panhandling initiatives.
-Since October 1, staff has completed more than 55 client engagements.
+Since October 1, staff has completed more than 75 client engagements.
 Major themes from these engagements have been a desire for quick money, unwillingness to go to a shelter (in some cases because couples cannot go together), and the belief they are not eligible for services due to criminal background.

 Additionally, a social media campaign targeting potential contributors was launched in September with more than 3.2 million impressions through November 30.
-Staff is now working to procure a firm to implement an additional educational campaign in Spring 2019.
+An additional campaign in December and January resulted in more than 2.2 million impressions.
+Both campaigns included email marketing to a list of 50,000, with average open rates of 7.7%.